 In fact, many small business owners work hard in the business because they don’t know how to establish strategic business objectives that will take them where they want to go.
 Important decisions are made in response to crises.
 Needless to say, this isn’t the way to lead a company to success.

-These seven aspects of strategic decision-making are what has helped Infusionsoft by Keap grow to $100M and beyond.
+These seven aspects of strategic decision-making are what has helped Keap grow to $100M and beyond.

 1. State your mission

-First and foremost, every strategic business decision you make should directly service your current mission.
+First and foremost, decision making strategies in business that you make should directly service your current mission.
 A mission should present a significant, but achievable, challenge (or set of challenges) that you can reach in the next 3 to 5 years.
 We often use the term BHAG (pronounced BEE- hag) or Big Hairy Audacious Goal (from the book “Built to Last” by Jim Collins).
 For every strategic business you make, you should be able to point to your mission and explain how your decision furthers it.

 Want to create a BHAG for your business?
 We explain how in our ebook, “Harness Your Inner Genius: How to Dream Big and Grow Your Business.”